Catherine Claude: Youth

-Her youth is deeply influenced by the engagement of her parents in the French Communist Party, where they met.
-The Spanish Civil War marks a break in his life.
-His father entered in 1936 in the International Brigades, in whose ranks he died at the Battle of Teruel.
-She was raised until the war with a young Spanish refugee welcomed by his mother after the defeat of the Republicans.
+Jeanne Guillaud's parents met in the French Communist Party, and her childhood was shaped by her parents' continued engagement with the party.
+After the onset of the Spanish Civil War, her father joined the International Brigades in 1936, dying the following year at the Battle of Teruel.
+After the Republicans were defeated, a young Spanish refugee lived with Guillaud and her mother until World War II.

-World War Two
+World War II

 She studied at Lycée Stendhal in Grenoble.
 She was close to her French teacher, Colette Audry (1906-1990), who published several novels after the war and whose influence probably played a role in her vocation as a writer.

 She joined the French Resistance in 1943 in the immigrant workforce (MOI), an organization of the Communist Party gathering immigrants, the most active in the Resistance in Grenoble in 1943.
-She fought under the authority of Charles Wolmark, who is arrested by the Gestapo and shot at Charnècles.
-She meets the man who becomes his companion then his husband and who was then called Claude Henriot.
+She fought under the authority of Charles Wolmark, who was arrested by the Gestapo and shot and killed in Charnècles.
+While in the Resistance, she met Claude Henriot, whom she later married.

-She later chose to take as a pen name a name formed by the meeting of the two first names, Catherine and Claude, under whom she and her future husband who, for security reasons, wore false identities, met each other.
-She was in charge until May 1944 to develop in the lycées of Grenoble another organization dependent on the Communist Party, the National Movement Against Racism.
-She was then sent to Lyon in May 1944 and to Marseille where she joined Claude.
+She later took the pen name Catherine Claude, based on the false identities of her and her husband.
+Until May 1944, she was in charge of developing in the lycées of Grenoble another organization dependent on the Communist Party, the National Movement Against Racism.
+She was sent to Lyon in May 1944 and to Marseille, where she joined Claude.

 Writer and militant feminist

 She joined the Communist Party in January 1945.
 She participated at Ce soir, a newspaper created by the Communist Party in 1937, as a journalist in the foreign policy department.

-She got married in 1945.
-She moved with her husband to Grenoble and worked as a journalist for the newspaper Le Travailleur alpin, from September 1945 to June 1946.
+She married Claude Henriot in 1945.
+The couple moved to Grenoble, where she worked as a journalist for the newspaper Le Travailleur alpin from September 1945 to June 1946.
 She was active in the Communist Party, particularly in the Union of French Women.
 She and Claude distanced themselves in 1956 after the repression of the Budapest uprising by the USSR and the publication of the Khrushchev Thaw.

 She reapproached the Communist Party in 1968 and participated in the creation of the Union of Soviet Writers, by a group led notably by Jean-Pierre Faye, Nathalie Sarraute and Michel Butor.

 She carried out several commitments by mixing writing, militant action and theoretical reflection around what remains like the great affairs of her life: